elcicd/el-CICD-docs/tutorial.md

 [https://jenkins-el-cicd-non-prod-onboarding-master.apps-crc.testing](https://jenkins-el-cicd-non-prod-onboarding-master.apps-crc.testing)

 The browser will warn you that your connection is not private, and you can safely ignore it and click  _Advanced_, and then the button _Proceed to jenkins-el-cicd-non-prod-onboarding-master.apps-crc.testing (unsafe)_ .
 Login to Jenkins using the CRC admin credentials, clicking initially on the `kube:admin` button.
-You can simply paste the password (the CRC pull secret) from your clipboard thanks to the custom command you entered above.
+You can simply paste the password (the CRC pull secret) from your clipboard thanks to the custom login command you entered above.

 ```text
 Username: kubeadmin